ashrefm/identify-renault-cars/README.md

 ### Modeling

 We use the pre-trained VGG-19 model to extract features from images (output of the first fully connected layer).
-Based on this features, we train a deep neural network with 4 densely connected layers where we gradually decrease the number of learnable parameters.
+Based on these features, we train a deep neural network with 4 densely connected layers where we gradually decrease the number of learnable parameters.
-Note: The training is accelerated using a 2014 CUDA GPU (Nvida GTX 880M).
+Note: The training was accelerated using a 2014 CUDA GPU (Nvida GTX 880M).

 ### Scoring